ray-project/ray/doc/source/tune/guides/plot_tune-distributed.rst

 Local Cluster Setup
 -------------------

-If you have already have a list of nodes, you can follow the local private cluster setup `instructions here <autoscaling.html#quick-start-private-cluster>`_.
+If you already have a list of nodes, you can follow the local private cluster setup `instructions here <autoscaling.html#quick-start-private-cluster>`_.
 Below is an example cluster configuration as ``tune-default.yaml``:

 .. literalinclude:: /../../python/ray/tune/examples/tune-local-default.yaml
    :language: yaml